A modern transportation system is vital to the Massachusetts economy, providing access to opportunity for everyone, in every community.

 Transportation investments and policies, including housing and economic development, should expand mobility for all, promote opportunity, reduce pollution and greenhouse gases, encourage smart growth, improve public health, and support sustainable communities.

-- Transportation agencies must be accountable for open governance and transparent public processes, and should have the financial resources needed both to maintain our existing transportation network, and make the responsible investments necessary to support a thriving commonwealth.
+- Transportation agencies must be accountable for open governance and transparent public processes, and should have the financial resources needed both to maintain our existing transportation network, and make the responsible investments necessary to support a thriving Commonwealth of Massachusetts.

 And here's why we believe transportation is so critical to Massachusetts: